ilithyia-addons/TurtleRatingBuster/README.md

 # TurtleRatingBuster 🐢

-This is a fork of Vanilla Rating Buster specifically adapted for Turtle WoW.

 TurtleRatingBuster calculates ratings for various specs and classes based on stat weights defined by the community.
+It is heavily inspired by VanillaRatingBuster, and I would like to thank the original authors to have created it.

 ## How to install